cmonnom/Answer_DB_and_Web_App/README.md

-CLeAR is to replace Phillips in generating reports from MD Anderson
+Answer is to replace Phillips in generating reports from MD Anderson and UTSW annotations